 Upon the disposition of a Note by sale, exchange, redemption, or repayment, a U.S. Holder generally will recognize gain or loss equal to the difference between (i) the amount realized on such disposition (other than amounts attributable to accrued interest), and (ii) the U.S. Holder's tax basis in the Note.
 A U.S. Holder's tax basis in a Note generally will equal the U.S. dollar cost of the Note (net of accrued interest) to the U.S. Holder (which in the case of Note purchased with a Foreign Currency will be the U.S. dollar value of the purchase price on the date of purchase), increased by amounts includible in income as OID or market discount (if the U.S. Holder elects to include market discount in income on a current basis), and reduced by any amortized bond premium and any payments (other than payments of qualified stated interest) made on such Note.
 The amount realized by a U.S. Holder on the disposition of a Note for an amount in Foreign Currency will be the U.S. dollar value of such amount on the date of the disposition.
 Because the Note is held as a capital asset, such gain or loss (except to the extent that the market discount rules otherwise provide) will constitute capital gain or loss.
-In the case of a U.S. Holder who is an individual, any capital gain generally will be subject to United States federal income tax at preferential rates if specified minimum holding periods are met.
+In the case of an individual, the maximum federal income tax rate applicable to capital gains is 20% if the property was held for more than 18 months and 28% if the property was held for more than one year but not more than 18 months.
+Capital gains are subject to ordinary income tax rates if the property was not held for more than one year.
+Capital losses may only be deducted to the extent of a taxpayer's capital gains, except that an individual may deduct an amount of capital losses equal to his capital gains plus \$3,000.
+Unused capital losses may be carried to subsequent years.